[Morioka City, Iwate Prefecture] What is the history and types of Morioka Sansa Odori? The impressive Guinness World Record-holding Taiko Parade!

 There are four types of performances in the Unification Sansa

-During the Sansa Dance Festival, in addition to the spectacular parade featuring unified Sansa dances,the "Traditional Sansa Dance Competition,"there is also
+During the Sansa Dance Festival, in addition to the spectacular parade featuring unified Sansa dances, there is also the "Traditional Sansa Dance Competition," where historical and traditional dances shine

 A spell to bring happiness?
 What does the chant "Sakkora Choiwayasse" mean?